 The organization prefers gently used electronics, as they command a higher selling price.
 But Cell Phones For Soldiers takes electronics in any condition.
 Whatever it can’t refurbish and resell, it sells to recyclers, so even recycling has some monetary benefit.

 You can opt to ship electronics directly to Cell Phones For Soldiers or drop them off at a partner location.
 Visit the donation page to print a shipping label or discover a partner location near you.

-Where to Donate Used Televisions, Game Systems, and Other Electronics
+Where to Donate Used Televisions, Game Systems, & Other Electronics

 While donations of computers and cellphones are in higher demand than other electronics, there are still many places to donate your other used devices.

 Charities that accept donations of general household goods, like Goodwill, can take your old TV or video game console.
 You can also try local charities like recreation centers, senior centers, and shelters.

 If you have newer electronic devices, eBay for Charity allows you to sell them on the site and donate anywhere from 10% to 100% of the profit to your favorite charity.
 You can create a listing for just about anything on eBay, including any type of electronic equipment.

 You can choose from thousands of charities, including the American Red Cross, Habitat for Humanity, and the American Cancer Society.
 To collect the donation, eBay partners with PayPal Giving Fund, a registered nonprofit that connects donors, businesses, and charities to raise funds.

 You choose the charity and donation percentage when listing your device.
 After you complete the transaction, PayPal Giving Fund collects the donation amount from your PayPal account.